portabletext/editor/apps/docs/src/content/docs/guides/custom-rendering.md

   return <div style={{marginBlockEnd: '0.25em'}}>{props.children}</div>
 }

-function isImage(
+// Check the shape of an image and confirm it has a src. function isImage(
   props: PortableTextBlock,
 ): props is PortableTextBlock & {src: string} {
   return 'src' in props
 }

+// Styles
 const renderStyle: RenderStyleFunction = (props) => {
   if (props.schemaType.value === 'h1') {
     return <h1>{props.children}</h1>